 83% of respondents felt that Historic Buildings and Museums were either important or very important cultural resources.
 88.6% responded that the Town should support research, documentation and preservation of historical and archeological sites and artifacts.

-5. History of Gouldsboro (taken from the 2005 plan)
+5. History of Gouldsboro

 In this section, the history of Gouldsboro is presented, starting with the earliest human inhabitants, and continuing through the development of what has evolved into the present Town of Gouldsboro.